nsubordin81/coding-scratch/problem_parking_lot.md

   - for now I just used the experience file as-is it only involves a transleation of one of the meshes on the x by 2 and then the plane gets rotated -90 degrees and translated down a few units.

+- didn't really know all the parameters available for directional lighting

+  - postponing learning that api until I need to play around with lights more specifically.

+- didn't know whether to add the args to the boxgeometry or the position attribute to the parent mesh

+- receive shadow not working for game demo

+  - this turns out to be a setting that also has to be enabled on the3 Canvas element.

 - _I have trouble positioning things in 3d space with just an array of x y z coordinates_

 - _I am learning rapier_

+- forgot the syntax to import threejs, and I need to remember what the glob i mport significance is

+  - import \* as THREE from 'three'

+- learned a new pattern for setting the scale of the mesh and having meshes share geometries, hope I remember!

 _I don't know what StrictMode Component does other than that it renders the component twice I think which can cause duplicate content_